CarlosEmanuelMartins/cem-website/index.md

 ## File comparison

 * `git diff <filename>` - will show the **difference** between the staged and modified version of a file.

 * `git diff --staged` -  will show the **difference** between the staged and unmodified (commited) version of a file.

   ## Commit history

 To see what commits you have made as well as to with branch to they belong and in witch branch your located you can use the `git log`.

 ## working with romote repositorys

 > what is a remote repository ?

-A repote repository is another git repository that not the one your working currently.
-For exmple When we clone a repo we crete a copy of the ripo own our system, the original version of the ripo is to us a remote repository.
+A remote repository is another git repository that not the one your working currently.
+For exmple When we clone a repo we create a copy of the repo on our system, the original version of the repo is to us a remote repository.

-remote repositorys are important beacuse when working with multiple people, each person will create there own repos as to make it easyer to debug and prevent two people simultaniusly modify the same file.
+remote repositories are important because when working with multiple people, each person will create there own repos as to make it easier to debug and prevent two people simultaneously modify the same file.

 Theres 2 major action to do to remote repos: